SevenShepherd/SevenShepherd.github.io/_posts/2022-11-08-true-christian.markdown

 >
 grapes from thorn bushes or figs from thistles Images drawn from horticulture would have resonated with Jesus’ audience, as first-century Palestine was primarily an agrarian society.
 In the Greek text, this rhetorical question is phrased in a way that expects a negative answer (**“Of course not!”**).
 >
-7:17 every good tree produces good fruit In other words, teachers of righteousness act righteously.
+7:17 every good tree produces good <span style="font-weight:bold;color:#e68a00;">fruit</span> In other words, teachers of righteousness act righteously.
 >
-a bad tree produces bad fruit False prophets act wickedly in accordance with the nature of their testimony.
+a bad tree produces bad <span style="font-weight:bold;color:#e68a00;">fruit</span> False prophets act wickedly in accordance with the nature of their testimony.
 Jesus repeats these statements for emphasis in the following verse.
 >
 7:19 thrown into the fire See Matt 3:10 and note.
 >
-7:20 you will recognize them by their fruits See v.
+7:20 you will recognize them by their <span style="font-weight:bold;color:#e68a00;">fruits</span> See v.
 16 and note.
 >
 7:21–23 Jesus continues the theme of false prophets, emphasizing the need for obedience to His teaching.
 >